EvaJava-png/punk4eva/README.md

 # punk4eva
-To open the file you will need a browser capable of html
+To open the file you will need a browser capable of HTML All of them have so yeah...